abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 will always have a certain negativity, dullness, or slight aversion.
 It’s sort of: “I don’t want to deal with this, get out of my face.”

-Whereas equanimity, as a brahma vihāra, will be *kusala*: wholesome and associated with a sense of well-being, clarity, and presence.
+Whereas equanimity, as a brahmavihāra, will be *kusala*: wholesome and associated with a sense of well-being, clarity, and presence.
 There is equanimity in the sense of being balanced, but it isn’t a shutting out or holding at bay.
 There doesn’t need to be.
 With equanimity we can be